 Danielle obtained her undergraduate degree from the University of Texas and her law degree from Baylor Law School.
 Danielle enjoys Pilates, trying new restaurants, and exploring Austin with her family.

 April Lucas is a civil litigation partner at McGinnis, Lochridge, & Kilgore, LLP.
 She has practiced at McGinnis Lochridge since 2005, after working as briefing attorney to Justice David Puryear at the Third Court of Appeals in Austin, Texas.
-April’s civil litigation practice is broad and varied.
-It includes commercial, contract, and business disputes, trust and family disputes and probate suits, oil and gas, and occasional personal injury or wrongful death matters.
-A large portion of her practice is dedicated to defending attorneys against legal malpractice claims.
+April’s civil litigation practice includes commercial, contract, and business disputes, trust and family disputes and probate suits, oil and gas, and occasional personal injury or wrongful death matters.
+A large portion of her practice is dedicated to fiduciary litigation, including defending attorneys against legal malpractice claims.

-April practices in federal and state courts throughout Texas and often handles clients’ disputes through arbitration and mediation.
+April practices in federal and state courts throughout Texas and the Fifth Circuit and often handles clients’ disputes through arbitration and mediation.
 She also enjoys appellate work and has handled briefing, argument, emergency motions, and mandamus matters in a variety of appellate courts.
-She has also worked on matters before the Supreme Court of Texas and the Court of Appeals for the Fifth Circuit.

 April is a 2004 graduate of the University of Texas School of Law, a member of the Order of the Coif, and a proud member of the fighting Texas Aggie Class of 2001.
-Although a devoted Aggie (and former resident of Lechner, Keathley, Hart, and Santa Chiara), she fails to follow collegiate sports closely and will not realize she is being mocked if you attempt to engage her in football banter.
+Although a devoted Aggie (and former resident of Lechner, Keathley, Hart, and Santa Chiara), she fails to follow collegiate sports closely and will be unable to keep up if you attempt to engage her in football banter.
 She grew up in the beautiful Texas Hill Country.

-April enjoys spending time with her family and eating Mexican food (or both) and has an immoderate affection for her hairy dogs and dusty horses.
+April enjoys her family, horse, and dog.
 She also used to read a fair bit, before the law came along.